daregit/tutorials/002-tor-gitea/README.md

 # Gitea with Tor and Caddy Setup

-This project sets up a Gitea instance accessible via a Tor hidden service, using Docker, Caddy.
+This project sets up a Gitea instance accessible via a Tor hidden service, using Docker and Caddy.

 ## Prerequisites